-If the Plaintiff files all necessary papers and claims under oath that Defendant missed her deadline to Answer, the court may enter a "default judgment" against Defendant.
-If the Defendant responds to Plaintiff with a letter or other type of reply, Plaintiff might not be able to get a default judgment and should talk to an attorney or research her options at a local law library.
+If the plaintiff files all necessary papers and also claims under oath that defendant failed to meet the deadline for serving an Answer, the court may enter a default judgment against defendant.
+If the defendant had responded to plaintiff with a letter or other method of reply, the plaintiff might not be able to get a default judgment, and should talk to an attorney about her legal rights and options.

-Depending on the case, a judge may schedule a telephone conference or court hearing to meet with the parties and set deadlines for how the case will proceed, and discuss other issues.
+Depending on the situation, the judge may schedule a telephone conference or hearing early in the court process to meet with the parties and set deadlines for how the case will proceed.
 The court will notify the parties by mail with the date and time of the Scheduling Conference.
 If you move or change your phone number, send a letter to Court Administration.
-(NOTE: It is very important to keep the Court up-to-date with your contact information.)
+NOTE: It is very important to notify the court with any changes to your contact information.

 « Back to Basics on Civil Actions